 This method has several advantages in terms of performance.
 For example, determining whether two nodes share an edge is significantly faster when using matrix representation.
 Queries can be performed using direct mathematical operations such as matrix multiplication, which is often much faster than the traditional approach using adjacency lists.
 Performing a self-join, for instance, is simply a matter of multiplying a matrix by itself.
 Similarly, ingestion rates can be improved using adjacency matrices.

-Historically, matrix representation has had two disadvantages.
-Firstly, it scales extremely poorly in terms of storage.
-An adjacency matrix for even a moderately large graph can take up far more space in memory than is commercially viable.
-However, the vast majority of matrices representing real world graphs are ‘sparse’ – meaning that almost every value is zero – and RedisGraph stores adjacency matrices in Compressed Sparse Column (or CSC) format, meaning that they are, effectively, only storing nonzero values.
+The vast majority of matrices representing real world graphs are ‘sparse’ – meaning that almost every value is zero – and RedisGraph stores adjacency matrices in Compressed Sparse Row (or CSR) format, meaning that they are, effectively, only storing nonzero values.
 This almost always results in a very large saving in terms of memory.
-Notably, storing matrices in CSC format does not impact RedisGraph’s ability to use them in mathematical operations.
+Notably, storing matrices in CSR format does not impact RedisGraph’s ability to use them in mathematical operations.

-The second hurdle is that, until recently, there was no easy or standardised way to implement queries based on linear algebra (which refers to mathematical operations on matrices, such as matrix multiplication).
-This has been solved by the release of the GraphBLAS engine (see http://graphblas.org), which underpins RedisGraph.
-GraphBLAS is an open effort that provides standardised building blocks for graph algorithms based on linear algebra and using algebraic constructs known as semirings (rings with an additive inverse).
-‘BLAS’ stands for Basic Linear Algebra Subprograms.
-The combination of matrix representation and linear algebra optimises and simplifies many different graph queries and algorithms.
+Going further, RedisGraph implements the GraphBLAS engine.
+GraphBLAS is an open effort whereby ‘BLAS’ stands for Basic Linear Algebra Subprograms.
+It provides the ability to use linear algebra running against sparse (compressed) matrices and this combination of optimises and simplifies many different graph queries and algorithms.
 For example, a comparison between implementations of Breadth-First- Search using linear algebra and the standard approach using adjacency lists is shown in Figure 2.
 It should be clear that the algebraic approach is easier to write and to understand.
 It is also computationally simpler.